- We advise you to exercise a high degree of caution in Gabon because of the high levels of crime.

 Where to get help

 Australia does not have an Embassy or Consulate in Gabon.
-By agreement between the Canadian and Australian governments, the Canadian High Commission in Yaounde, Cameroon, provides consular assistance to Australians in Gabon.
+By agreement between the Canadian and Australian governments, the Canadian Honorary Consul in Libreville, Gabon and the Canadian High Commission in Yaoundé, Cameroon, provides limited consular assistance to Australians in Gabon.
 This service includes the issuance of Provisional Travel Documents.
 The address is:

 Canadian High Commission, Yaounde